Quick Start

 - Installs system dependencies (curl, Docker, fail2ban, UFW)

-- Sets up Docker containers for PostgreSQL 16, ClickHouse, and Redis 7
+- Sets up Docker containers for PostgreSQL 16, analytics engine, and Redis 7

 - Downloads Klixsor API and Click Engine binaries